ThomasApplewhite/LexGame/Documentation/DevelopmentRetrospective.md

 - Don't put scenes and their respective scripts in the same folder.
 Mixing them together is lowkey really annoying.
 - Use a more intelligent editor for documentation.
 Markdown is cool because it's git compatible, but not being able to automate this process is really annoying.
 - Figure out some way to do code-enforced mass signal connection with editor-connected signals.
 Maybe use groups?
 Is that a thing?
+- Do not rely on UI for flat gameplay elements.
+If you need actual screen-space UI stuff, that's one thing.
+But Godot's UI system doesn't provide enough flexibility to support 100% of gameplay.
+It's there for visual ease, not gameplay ease.
+	- Maybe.
+Idk it just frustrates me sometimes for reasons I don't fully understand.